noursaidi/udmi/docs/specs/compliance.md

 * [_gateway_ proxy](gateway.md), used to proxy data for non-MQTT devices.
 * [_system_ basics](../messages/system.md), used for general monitoring and logging.

+The [Tech Primer](../tech_primer.md) gives a primer for smart-ready building assembly requirements

 ## Compliance Matrix

 The [compliance matrix](compliance_matrix.pdf) provides an overview of many of the functionality